Cook Like Czechs

 Sponge cake ingredients with captions.

-• Eggs; taken out of the fridge about an hour before they can come to room temperature.
+• Eggs – taken out of the fridge about an hour before they can come to room temperature.
 Alternatively, dip the eggs in warm water for five minutes.
 Warmed eggs will go better beaten to a foamy consistency.

-• Granulated sugar
+• Powdered sugar

 • Baking powder

-• Cocoa powder; unsweetened
+• Cocoa powder – unsweetened

-• Milk; semi-skimmed (1.5%) or full-fat (3% fat content), preferably at room temperature
+• Milk – semi-skimmed (1.5%) or full-fat (3% fat content), preferably at room temperature

-• Vegetable oil; sunflower or rapeseed
+• Vegetable oil – sunflower or Canola oil

 Cooked chocolate pudding: